http://www.fpnotebook.com/

 - Association with HLA-DR haplotype

-- B-Lymphocyte mediated exocrine gland destruction
+B-Lymphocyte mediated chronic exocrine gland destruction

-- Lacrimal glands affected in Keratoconjunctivitis sicca
+- Lacrimal glands affected in Keratoconjunctivitis Sicca

 - All exocrine glands affected in Sjogren's Syndrome